-Stop Danger/Caution: Instructions to be strictly followed to prevent catastrophic system failure or to avoid bodily injury.
+Danger/Caution: Instructions to be strictly followed to prevent catastrophic system failure or to avoid bodily injury.

-Warning: Important information given to ensure proper system installation or to prevent damage to the components.
+Warning: Important information given to ensure proper system installation or to prevent damage done to the components.

-Note: Additional Information given to differentiate various models or to ensure correct system setup.
+Note: Additional Information given to ensure correct system setup.